BP-H/whateverOpensSourceUntitledCoLoL/README.md

 Absolutely!
-Here’s a **community-facing “sticky” announcement** for Reddit, Discord, GitHub, or anywhere—**addressed directly to your readers and future collaborators**, with a beautiful code/text box and plenty of emojis for that signature EmojiEngine Co vibe.
+Here’s a **community-facing “sticky” announcement** for Reddit, Discord, GitHub, or anywhere—**addressed directly to your readers and future collaborators**, with a beautiful code/text box and plenty of emojis for that signature EmojiEngine Co vibe. (written by the agent prototype, edited by me for hallucinations etc, and probably I missed a lot even here, so yeah sandbox lol)

 ---